Skip to main content

 The response auditor is a sequencer, so it composes with the other patterns:

-// Chain audit into a revision loop
+// Chain audit into a conditional revision

 const selfCorrectingChat = sequencer({ name: "self-correct", inputSchema: chatInput })